-After the last commission checks are cut and other compensation added up, a healthy majority of commercial real estate brokers say they will have made more money in 2018 than in 2017, according to the latest Apto National Broker Buzz Poll, which was conducted earlier this month by commercial real estate software company Apto.
+After the last commission checks were cut and other compensation added up, a healthy majority of commercial real estate brokers say they made more money in 2018 than in 2017, according to the latest Apto National Broker Buzz Poll, which was conducted in late December by commercial real estate software company Apto.

 2018 turned out to be a very good year, say most brokers who responded to the Apto poll.
 Commercial real estate brokers expect more of the same in 2019.
 Here are the specific survey results: